quirosfelipe/rockinhood/README.md

 Rockinhood recreates the vision of the famous Robinhood app allowing people to start investing in stocks breaking free from comission fees.

-Visit the live site here.
+Visit the live site [here](https://rockinhood.herokuapp.com/).

 # Key Features

 -   Users can sign up or use a demo account.
--   Users can add stocks to their watchlist and buy them directly from the dashboard.
+-   Users can add stocks to their watchlist and buy them directly from the company page.
+- Users can delete stocks from their watchlist
--   Users review the change of their portfolio prices through the interaction of the graph which include the price changes from the last 30 days.
+-   Users can review the change of their portfolio prices through the interaction of the graph which include the price changes from the last 30 days.
 - Users can see the graphical behavior of different stocks prices.